brenocq/flatland-xr/README.md

 ## 🚀 Project Overview

+> [!IMPORTANT]
+> 🚧 **Under Construction**
+>
+> This project is in the early stages of development.
+You **will** encounter buggy algorithms, incomplete documentation, and missing features.
+All help is welcomed, their XR glasses won't be built by themselves...
+I think.

-This repository contains a full-stack perception pipeline:
+Below is my vision for the full-stack perception pipeline:
- - **Simulation**: A configurable "World Generator" that creates 2D environments and simulates the glasses moving through them.
+ - **Simulation**: A configurable "World Editor" that creates 2D environments and simulates the glasses moving through them.
 It generates noisy sensor data (1D Line-Scan Cameras & 2D IMU).
  - **Frontend**: 1D Optical Flow tracking and RANSAC-based geometric verification to reject moving outliers.
- - **Backend**: A choice of state-of-the-art estimators (MSCKF, Factor Graph) to fuse visual and inertial data.
+ - **Backend**: A choice of state-of-the-art estimators (MSCKF+BA, Factor Graph) to fuse visual and inertial data.
- - **Visualization**: A real-time dashboard using ImGui and ImPlot to analyze residuals, covariance ellipses, and trajectory drift.
+ - **Visualization**: A real-time dashboard using ImGui/ImPlot/ImPlot3D to analyze states, residuals, covariances, etc.
+ - **Food for thought**: 2D gaussian splatting?
+2D ray tracing? depth estimation?
+Simulate 2D black hole (and visualize the space distortion with ImPlot3D)?
+Give each habitant an LLM so they can go on with their lives?
+Use rain measurements for state estimation?

 ## 🏁 Getting Started